PWT-MH/Salesforce-Developer/README.md

 ProjectReviewer.cls
 ProjectReviewerTest.cls
 ProjectReviewTriggerHandler.cls
-ProjectReviewTrigger.trigger - framework for all triggers in one trigger nd handled by ProjectReviewTriggerHandler.cls
+ProjectReviewTrigger.trigger - framework for all triggers in one trigger and handled by ProjectReviewTriggerHandler.cls

 Custom Objects:-Project_Review__c,Reviewed__c
 Validation Rules:-Action_Other,Status_Other